jhmcaleely/christmas-tree/README.md

 Raspberry Pi Pico Micropython and Yarg code for [The Pi Hut 3D Xmas Tree for Rasberry Pi][tree].

 The original board is designed as a Hat for 40-pin Raspberry Pi boards.
+On these boards, using the SPI to transmit the signal the LEDs need is convenient.
 This repo is for a Raspberry Pi Pico to drive this via a suitable adaptor.

 There's no specific hardware diagram from The Pi Hut, but the [conversation here][forum thread] helps to clarify that the design appears to be for 2-wire SPI driving a string of LEDs.